sranze/Gruppe1Lernflix/README.md

 Die .env Datei auf dem Server ist nur anzupassen mit den Schritten 3-5, wenn man Kennwörter etc. ändern muss.

+Falls trotz .gitignore die .env in Git angezeigt wird:

+To the people who might be searching for this issue still, are looking at this page only.

+This will help you remove cached index files, and then only add the ones you need, including changes to your .gitignore file.

+1. git rm -r --cached .
+2. git add .
+3. git commit -m 'Removing ignored files'

 # Vorgehensweise Pull, Commit, Push usw.

 Ladet euch wie bisher diese Branch lokal in euer Repo.
 Legt diese Branch ggfs. lokal an.